 With the rapidly expanding DSP capabilities of modern processors, a good multi-effects pedal can now cover all the tonal bases, giving you a one-stop solution to all your effects - and in some cases, amp – needs.

 Another genus of multi-FX has also reared its head lately: a switching system for existing pedals paired with hundreds of built-in effects - thank you, Boss MS-3.

 Then there's the analogue combination unit, which crams a handful of useful effects - say, overdrive, distortion and delay - into one compact enclosure, such as Tech 21's Fly Rig 5.

 A good multi-effects pedal can now cover all the tonal bases.
+Best of all, despite the initial outlay, multi-effects also offer the best effect-per-pound/dollar ratio money can buy.
 So, whether you crave menu surfing and precise numerical tweaks or plug-and-play simplicity, we've got you covered.

 1. Line 6 Helix

 Launch price: $1,499 / £1,211 | Type: Amp modeller/multi-effects pedal | Effects: 70 | Amp models: 41 guitar, 7 bass | Connections: Standard guitar input, standard aux input, XLR mic input, standard main outputs (L/mono, R), XLR main outputs (L/mono, R), standard stereo phones output, 4x standard send, 4x standard return, s/pdif digital in, s/pdif digital out, AES/EBU and L6 Link out, Variax, MIDI in, MIDI out/thru, USB, 2x expression pedal, Ext amp, CV | Power requirements: Mains power (IEC lead)